AdamBanham/the-scheme-simpn/readme.md

 See [`aesthetics-b.py`](./aesthetics-b.py) for the full example, showing all the helpers in action.

-By tapping into the `__init_subclass__` hook on the class we can write a shortcut to handle creating the class for us.
+By tapping into the `__init_subclass__` hook on the data model for classes in python we can write a shortcut to handle creating the class for us.
 As well as checking for the needed attributes on the subclass.
 But, is there any real difference in terms of lines of code?
-Not really, but it does mean for all tasks I define behaviour and always that name.
+Not really, but it does mean for all tasks I define `behaviour` and always using that name.
 Which makes it a bit simplier to remember when making the simulation and for when I start making code-snippets.
 To avoid typos, I have added type hints to avoid messing up the `type` of these classes, which is used to handle the routing towards the wanted helper class.
 Likewise, now I just say a place name and the help handles the lookup and creation.
-But, does introduce a chance that you include a typo, but you can still just drop in a known SimVar value instead of a string.
+But, does introduce a chance that you include a typo, but you can still just drop in a known `SimVar` value instead of a string.

 Another aesthetics touch I have been playing around with the actual visualisation as well.
 Notably, I have been building a mirror of the default